ericqweinstein/cityshelf-ios/README.md

 =============

 ## About
 CityShelf iOS is a native iOS application that makes searching for books through local and independent booksellers quick and easy.
-You can find more information in the [service repo](https://github.com/ericqweinstein/cityshelf), which also houses the original mobile web application.
+You can find more information in the [service repo](https://github.com/ericqweinstein/quixote) and [web client repo](https://github.com/ericqweinstein/cityshelf).

 ## Running Locally
 To get up and running, you'll need the following: